What Is IoT:

 - IP-based addressing will no longer be suitable in the upcoming future.

-- An abundance of physical objects is present that does not use IP, so IoT is made possible.
+- An abundance of physical objects is present that do not use IP, so IoT is made possible.

 - Devices typically consume less power.
 When not in use, they should be automatically programmed to sleep.